sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 ### 3.1.1 Option 82 Link-selection sub-option
 Typically, DHCP deployment involves a single routing domain between the client and server.
 In such deployments, the 'giaddr' in relayed packet is used to identify the client subnet and also to communicate with the relay agent.
 In some networks, the client and server could be in different domains and may not be able to communicate directly.
 This is done to isolate the server from client attacks.
 In such scenarios, there is a need to differentiate the client subnet and the relay agent address ('giaddr').

 The link selection suboption provides a mechanism to explicitly specify the subnet on which the DHCP client resides, which is different from 'giaddr'.
 The relay agent adds the suboption to specify the client subnet and the DHCP server uses the sub-option value (instead of giaddr) to assign the DHCP lease.
 The relay agent also sets the 'giaddr' value to its own IP address which is reachable from DHCP server.
 Refer to RFC 3527 for more details.
+The link-selection sub-option is only added by the first relay agent, which implies 'giaddr' of incoming packet has to be NULL, else the sub-option is not added.
 Note that the link-selection sub-option is intended for DHCPv4 clients only and is not applicable for DHCPv6 clients.

 &nbsp;
 ![Figure3](./dhcp_link_selection.png "Figure3: DHCP Relay Option 82 Link selection sub-option")